SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Details in SPM-Bench

-\textbf{Information Density and Complexity.} Table \ref{tab:statistics} further underscores the linguistic and reasoning complexity of the benchmark.
-The average prompt length stands at 3,393.4 tokens, indicating that each question is embedded in a rich, context-heavy environment synthesized from original arXiv and journal publications.
-Furthermore, the average output length of 1,266.0 tokens signifies that the tasks are specifically designed to elicit long-form, analytical reasoning (Chain-of-Thought) rather than brief, superficial answers.
-By integrating peer-reviewed data from over 825 unique scientific papers (407 from arXiv and 418 from high-impact journals), SPM-Bench provides a high-fidelity "academic purity" that effectively minimizes the risk of data contamination common in general-purpose web-crawled datasets.
+\textbf{Information Density and Complexity.} The following statistics further highlight the linguistic and reasoning complexity of the benchmark.
+The average prompt length stands at 3,393.4 tokens, pointing to that each question is embedded in a rich, context-heavy environment synthesized from original arXiv and journal publications.
+Also, the average output length of 1,266.0 tokens signifies that the tasks are specifically designed to elicit long-form, analytical reasoning (Chain-of-Thought) rather than brief, superficial answers.
+By integrating peer-reviewed data from over 825 unique scientific papers (407 from arXiv and 418 from high-impact journals), SPM-Bench gives a high-fidelity "academic purity" that effectively minimizes the risk of data contamination common in general-purpose web-crawled datasets.

 To benchmark the cognitive maturity of LLMs, we categorize SPM-Bench into five hierarchical levels based on Bloom’s Taxonomy, mapping tasks from basic perception to advanced scientific synthesis:Level 1 - Recall \& Recognition; Level 2 - Comprehension; Level 3 - Application; Level 4 - Analysis; Level 5 - Evaluation \& Synthesis.